chkpnt/MSEdge-Vagrant/README.md

 [by Microsoft](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) for usage with Vagrant.

 # Prerequisites
-Only VirtualBox, Vagrant and Ansible are required.
+Only VirtualBox and Vagrant are required.
 On macOS, these dependencies can be installed using Homebrew:

 ```
 $ brew cask install virtualbox